Love-birds Malaika Arora & Arjun Kapoor Purchase A New Property In Mumbai, Will They Move In?

 Revelations On Koffee With Karan By Arjun Kapoor

-Also, Karan Johar pressed Arjun Kapoor about his relationship status in Koffee With Karan, and Arjun answered in a short and simple term as, "No, I'm not single," but did not spill the beans any further than that.
+Also, Karan Johar pressed Arjun Kapoor about his relationship status in Koffee With Karan, and Arjun answered in a short and simple sentence as, "No, I'm not single," but did not spill the beans any further than that.

 Wedding On The Cards?